nazimboudeffa/nazimboudeffa/README-more.md

 * COFFEE : https://www.buymeacoffee.com/nazimboudeffa

 Want to share a real coffee, tacos or restaurant to discuss a project ? lol, [here's an invite to our Discord](https://discord.gg/EpZTKMb) it's free you see, and you can use it to find admins to your projects, I call it let's code together or better code together, I want to let anyone have a Discord with admins

-## WHAT ELSE ?

-About NAZIM is declared dead by the COVID-19 ...
-[READ THE STORY](https://nazimboudeffa.livejournal.com/tag/covid)

 ... *Just love to code stuff together, stay positive* 😉